ssavitski/guides/source/getting-started/js-primer.md

 ## Modules

-An Ember application's code is organized as modules, which means that the `import` and `export` keywords are used to require and expose functionalities in other parts your application.
+An Ember application's code is organized as modules, which means that the `import` and `export` keywords are used to require and expose functionality in other parts of your application.
 Files generated with the Ember CLI are already modules so conversion to modules is not typically necessary.
 That said, it is still helpful to have a basic understanding of how `import` and `export` work in ES6 so let's take a look at them.

 ### Export